Anchor Advisors

 A Challenging Writing Exercise

 Note: This is not a take-home exercise.
-It needs to be completed on site, so you can be sure it’s actually the candidate’s work.
+It needs to be completed on-site, so you can be sure it’s actually the candidate’s work.

 Wearing Shorts to the Second Interview

-Southwest Airlines is famous for their “brown shorts” hiring exercise in which they asked formally suited, buttoned-down pilots to come to a second interview wearing brown shorts.
+Southwest Airlines is famous for their “brown shorts” hiring exercise in which they asked formally suited, buttoned-down pilots, to come to a second interview wearing brown shorts.

 Pitch an Idea

-For roles that require a new hire to frequently speak in front of groups, present ideas, or communicate value, having them make a idea pitch during the interview process lets you see their skills and creativity in action.
+For roles that require a new hire to frequently speak in front of groups, present ideas, or communicate value, having them make an idea pitch during the interview process lets you see their skills and creativity in action.

-Ask them to come prepared to pitch an idea related to the role they’re being interviewed for—complete with a visual aide (a PowerPoint, handouts, a video, posters, etc.) They’ll need to present their pitches to key stakeholders within your business, and the group should take notes on what worked well, as well as potential weaknesses.
+Ask them to come prepared to pitch an idea related to the role they’re being interviewed for—complete with a visual aid (a PowerPoint, handouts, a video, posters, etc.) They’ll need to present their pitches to key stakeholders within your business, and the group should take notes on what worked well, as well as potential weaknesses.

 Make Them Uncomfortable

 Heineken, in 2013, made a video showcasing some of their strange interviewing activities that were used to study how potential candidates reacted.
-Activities included holding hands, addressing a fictional medical emergency, a fake emergency exit and other uncomfortable (albeit hilarious, when caught on camera) situations.
+Activities included holding hands, addressing a fictional medical emergency, a fake emergency exit, and other uncomfortable (albeit hilarious, when caught on camera) situations.

 Give Them a Scenario